Fission-labs/ADBTool/README.md

 ##Introduction:

-ADBTool is very helpful tool to Android mobile testers with easy User Interface.
-Using this tool Android mobile testers can collect string ids (for automation), screenshots, logcat, and dumpsys and etc.
+Fission Labs developed ADBTool with simple user friendly UI to help QA Engineers to increase productivity in testing and validating Android mobile apps.
+It reduces the test execution time by 40-50 percent and helps in capturing detailed information ( string ids for automation, screenshots, logcat, and dumpsys etc) for debugging purpose.

 Click [HERE](https://www.youtube.com/watch?v=JQja2PydTIA) for demo video.